khalid-hussain/shaheen/chap11.md

 future?"

 His mind would reply nothing but "No" to all these questions.
-He knew very well that Badr Bin Mughira's fate would be decided tonight and he won't be able to defend him without demolishing the forts of his hopes.
+He knew very well that Badr bin Mughira's fate would be decided tonight and he won't be able to defend him without demolishing the forts of his hopes.
 He thought, "Even if I am able to save him, I would not be able to remove the hatred in his heart that he has for me.
 He would oppose every wish of mine even after he